AASHISHAG/aashishag.github.io/_posts/2019-6-26-gsoc_week-4+week-5.md

 ### Describe my work briefly

+I am happy to update on my Week 4 and Week 5 progress.
 I am progressing well with the project as per the proposal.
-I adapted scripts to clean and format the open source datasets required for Kaldi.
+This would be the evaluation period.
+I am totally excited.

-Very soon, I will start with the Language Modelling and Lexicon generation.
+This period was full of unpredictable challenges.
+I witnessed several issues.

 I will keep you posted about my progress.